Tellusant/docs/trade-secrets.md

 ---
 ### What Are Trade Secrets
 According to USPTO:

 > *A trade secret is information that:
 > 1 Has actual or potential independent economic value because it is generally unknown to others
 > 2 Is valuable to others who can’t legitimately obtain the information, and
 > 3 Is maintained as secret through reasonable efforts taken by the trade secret owner.
 > Examples include Coca-Cola and New York Times Bestseller List.*

+---
+For more on trade secrets, see, e.g., [USPTO: *Trade Secrets Toolkit*](https://www.uspto.gov/sites/default/files/documents/tradesecretsiptoolkit.pdf).